abelzhang115/abelzhang115/README.md

 * SDK: access keys
 * users manage their own access keys access key id == user name secret access key = password
 *

+##Kinesis Data Streams (KDS)
+ Amazon Kinesis Data Streams (KDS) is a massively scalable and durable real-time data streaming service.
+KDS can continuously capture gigabytes of data per second from hundreds of thousands of sources such as website clickstreams, database event streams, financial transactions, social media feeds, IT logs, and location-tracking events.
+However, the user is expected to manually provision an appropriate number of shards to process the expected volume of the incoming data stream.
+The throughput of an Amazon Kinesis data stream is designed to scale without limits via increasing the number of shards within a data stream.
+Therefore Kinesis Data Streams is not the right fit for this use-case.